samvoisin/samvoisin/README.md

 ⛵️ I currently work as a Senior Data Scientist at Tradewind Data Science where I build value for clients by developing inferrential and predictive models to guide strategy and policy decisions.

-🛜 Take a look at my [personal website](www.samvoisin.com) to learn more about me, read my blog posts or see my resume!
+🛜 Take a look at my [personal website](www.samvoisin.com) to learn more about me, read my blog posts or see my resume.